microsoft/CodeBERT/README.md

 Please refer to the [CodeExecutor](https://github.com/microsoft/CodeBERT/tree/master/CodeExecutor) folder for details.

+# LongCoder

+This repo will provide the code for reproducing the experiments on LCC datasets in [LongCoder: A Long-Range Pre-trained Language Model for Code Completion](https://arxiv.org/abs/2306.14893).
+LongCoder is a sparse and efficient pre-trained Transformer model for long code modeling.

+Please refer to the [LongCoder](https://github.com/microsoft/CodeBERT/tree/master/LongCoder) folder for details.
 ## Contact

 Feel free to contact Daya Guo (guody5@mail2.sysu.edu.cn), Shuai Lu (shuailu@microsoft.com) and Nan Duan (nanduan@microsoft.com) if you have any further questions.